sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

 - [Map Creator for Sketch](https://github.com/terence55/sketch-map-creator), by Terence Wu: Plugin to create a static map(Baidu, MapBox) with custom options.
+- [Sketch Slicer](https://github.com/d4rekanguok/sketch-slicer), by Derek Nguyen: Create slice layers from selected layers, with padding or set a fixed size.
 - [Blender](https://github.com/bunnieabc/blender), by bunnieabc: A sketch plugin to create awesome gradient layers
 - [Prism](https://github.com/lalomrtnz/prism), by Lalo Mrtnz: Creates a beautiful artboard color palette with all your 'Document Colors' and their respective color label in a variety of formats.
 - [Instance Locator](https://github.com/d4rekanguok/instance-locator), by Derek Nguyen: Locate instances of a selected symbol and navigate to them, anywhere in the doc.